mcole22266/traffic_data/README.md

 ## How-To

-Using a test editor, modify these variables:
+Using a text editor, modify these variables:
 - **INTERVAL**: Input an integer number of minutes between cycles.
 For instance, if you'd like the program to collect data in 20 minutes intervals, type `20`.